gbluma/VersionStack/README.md

 Features
 --------

- * Easily serve multiple version of a service in tandem.
+**Easily serve multiple version of a service in tandem.**

   - Services are isolated.
       - New changes can be deployed without discarding old ones.
       - Clients can specify the version they want, so both parties are happy.

- * Versions are handled using plain Git tags.
+**Versions are handled using plain Git tags.**

    - Copies of the source are exported to a deployment folder before running.
          - Each version runs in an isolated servlet.

- * Services are self-hosted PHP processes.
+**Services are self-hosted PHP processes.**

-   - No dynamic Apache/Nginx configuration needed.
+   - No Apache/Nginx configuration needed.
    - Uses Unix process forking to achieve multiple deployments.

- * Services restart automatically if they die.
+**Services restart automatically if they die.**

-   - Supervisor process ensure that services restart properly
+   - Supervisor process ensure that services restart properly. (pending)

 Why you shouldn't use it
 ------------------------

+ * There is currently no separation between project and framework.
  * Currently, your project MUST use Git for your project.
 VersionStack uses Git tags to export copies of the source and serve committed files.
  * Self-hosted PHP web servers are experiemntal and thereforew not as safe as a fastcgi or Apache server.